Ideal, Folkestone / Deal, Kent

 Apart from this we know nothing about Ideal Photos, except for the details on the back of the print added using a rubber stamper.
 Nor do we know anything about the two women in the walkie, although they look like Mother and Daughter (the pockets on her dress are amazing!).

 Ideal Pictures were working not far away in Deal, and are also new to us.
-This great walkie was found by Paul Godfrey, and shows a young couple outside the Clarendon Hotel, which is just by the pier entrance in Deal (the buildings are still there).
+This great walkie above was found by Paul Godfrey, and shows a young couple outside the Clarendon Hotel, which is just by the pier entrance in Deal.
+Built in 1763, the building at 51 / 55 Beach Street is still very recognisable today and is now back as a hotel too, although the ornate balcony has gone.
 The couple look very smart and from the button hole in his jacket lapel, it’s possible they are newly married.
-This is a little earlier than the Folkestone walkie, probably late Forties, and the photographer was more experienced as well by the look of it.
+This is a little earlier than the Folkestone walkie, probably late Thirties, and the photographer was more experienced as well by the look of it.
 The negative has a hand penned reference number down the side, and the firm’s name is printed on the back of the paper.